MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 <!-- [Jay] remove following warning if/when a solution is committed -->
 > [!IMPORTANT]
 > As mentioned above, you can use a backslash to create a new folder upon execution.
 Please be aware that, at this point - until a fix is committed, all special charaters are not filtered.
 For example: giving a preset a name with "1/4" in it, will also unintentionally create a folder.
 A colon `:` will result in corrupted files.
-For a complete list, see https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#file-and-directory-names.
+For a complete list, see [File and Directory Names](/windows/win32/fileio/naming-a-file#file-and-directory-names) in the WIN32 Local File Systems docs..

 You can also choose to retain the original _last modified_ date on the resized image.